TeX2page recognizes a slightly enhanced version of

 programming, i.e., combining your documentation with

 your code.
-The command \scmdribble
+The command \scmdribble, which is used

-, will not only display the enclosed code,
+like \scm, will not only display the enclosed code,

 but also send it to the external file named by

-the most recent \verbwritefile
+the most recent \verbwritefile.

 To specify code that should go into the external file but